What are hip openers?

 Keep your head up and spine lengthened.
 Feel one line of energy from your crown all the way down to your root.

 Stay here for at least 5 breaths before coming up to standing again.

 Come back to your Shavasana (corpse pose).
 (Optionally – come back to supta baddha konasana).

 Feel your hips.
-Are they lose?
+Are they lost?
 What do you feel?
 Just observe, do not judge.
 It does not matter what the answer is.
 Simply practice listening to your body.

 Now take a deeeeeep loooong sloooooow breath.
 Hold it, and let it go.
 Imagine all the tension leaving your body like a gentle grey mist.
-Come back to your deeeep and rhythmic breath.
+Come back to your deep and rhythmic breath.

 It encourages you to let go.
 Remember your intention.
 Let it go.
 Let it go.
 Remember your intention.
 Remember your perfection, your truth.
 You relax deeper.

 Stay in silent meditation for 5-10 minutes.